 - Clint Sales (located in Massachusetts).
 They don't accept credit cards or have an online shopping cart but they do take Paypal.
 To order, call Cindy at (978) 927-3010 or send her an e-mail at email@example.com.
 If you are in her region of the US she can save you money on shipping.

 Merlin's Magic comes in white, tan, gray and dark gray.
-It doesn't matter which color you pick, they all have the same properties.
+Personally, I would avoid the dark gray.
+Maybe it's just me but I've found that the dark gray has so much non-soluable pigment in it that tiny micro-bubbles form, kind of like foam that won't go away.
 I found that the tan or white colors take stain very well for the wooden plank and wood shingle pieces.

 Mixing Merlin's Magic

 Merlin's Magic is a special kind of casting material.
 It's made to pour into molds easily with very few air bubbles.
 Because of this special ability, I found that I needed to mix it differently than regular plaster.
 Below are instructions to mix up enough plaster to fill one regular size mold.

 First you need to make a measuring cup that can be reused.